 Macaroni and cheese with a bold flavor boost from salsa verde, fried into crunchy awesome, game-day party food.
 And surprisingly easy to make!
-Head to Walmart and grab the new Pace® Salsa Verde to bring this genuine southwest flavor to this recipe and all your snacks and dips for football season.

 You guys!
 I just can’t.
 I cannot EVEN get over this recipe.
 Crayyyyyzeee fun football food, and DELICIOUS.
 You have got to give this a try and wow everyone.

-The first key to this recipe is the Pace® Salsa Verde.
+The first key to this Fried Salsa Verde Macaroni and Cheese Balls recipe is the Pace® Salsa Verde.
 Macaroni and cheese, as classic and awesome as it is …can actually be bland.
 That’s why it needs love – it needs attention to detail.
 So because I was making football food, to easily inject great flavor and “ban that bland” if you will, I added Pace® Salsa Verde.
 Holy win!
 This new salsa is SO good, with a great kick of flavor that will never disappoint.
 For chip-dipping snacks or incorporated into a recipe like this, Pace® Salsa comes in a variety of heat levels and textures, like the 24 oz.
 Pace® Picante Sauce I also picked up.
 I love adding Pace® to recipes like my Mexican Bruschetta pretty much because they bring all that flavor with no effort required on my part.
 Then, in trying the new Pace® Salsa Verde with tomatillooo and jalapenooo, I was REALLY happy with that Southwestern flavor it brought to my cheesy mac.

 The second key is making the balls, and honestly it was not hard at all but because there is some fridge time required, you do have to just plan ahead.
 We make our Salsa Verde Macaroni and Cheese, then let that chill in the fridge overnight so that it chills to a firm texture that can be shaped into balls.
 The next day, I used a medium scoop to make the portions and shaped into balls.
 Then those go in the freezer for two hours.
 Then we bread them and fry them up – basic stuff.
 And then we have our glorious FOOTBALL READY, PARTY PERFECT bites.